ABOUT

 Premiere: Berlin, August 2020

-The solo performance AMAZONIA 2040, developed during the pandemic, reflects about the present, past and future of the Amazonia rainforest and explores the expression and resistance of concepts such as home, habitat and inhabitants in times of climate crisis, activism and disappearance of biodiversity.
+The solo performance / video-installation 'AMAZONIA 2040', developed during the pandemic, reflects about the present, past and future of the Amazonia rainforest and explores the expression and resistance of concepts such as home, habitat and inhabitants in times of climate crisis, activism and disappearance of biodiversity.

 Images of the rainforest, portraits of indigenous peoples, contextualization in places like Chiribiquete and personal storytelling come together in a celebration-meditation; a layered performance that becomes an intimate ritual.

-Amazonía 2040 is a celebration of the region and its contacted and uncontacted communities.
+'AMAZONIA 2040' is a celebration of the region and its contacted and uncontacted communities.
 Excellently developed and executed, numerous striking images confront the viewer with the deterioration of the sacred habitat.
 Video projections of expanses of plastic and trash in contrast to a large panorama of the region, to give just one example, create a pervasively disturbing effect.

-What will be the state of the Amazon rainforest in 20 years?
+Which will be the state of the Amazon rainforest in 2040?
 How do political landscapes influence our relationship with nature?
 What can we learn from ancestral cultures to renew our relationship with Planet Earth?
-AMAZONIA 2040 addresses these questions in a personal way.
+'AMAZONIA 2040' addresses these questions in a personal way.

-DURATION: 50 MINUTES
+DURATION: 55 MINUTES aprox.

 The performance is available in English or Spanish